-IVDR Compliance status for Astute: Our first IVDR Quality Management System audit took place in July 2021 with a very positive outcome.
-We expect to receive the official IVDR Quality Management System certificate and start to CE Mark under IVDR our first IVD devices very soon.
+IVDR Compliance status for Astute: Our first IVDR Quality Management System audit took place in July 2021 after which we received our first IVDR EU Quality Management System certificate.
+This allows us to start to CE mark our products under IVDR.

 bioMérieux is committed to supporting all our customers and distributors during this transition phase.
 By following this new regulation, we all together contribute to improve public health.

 For more information, bioMérieux’s customers and distributors are invited to contact their usual contact partner or go to our Contact section.